 Trade publications reported North American industry-wide corrugated products shipments with one additional working day increased 1.4%, and shipments per day were flat, during the third quarter of 2018 compared to the same quarter of 2017.
 Reported industry containerboard production increased 3.7% compared to the third quarter of 2017.
-Reported industry containerboard production increased 3.7% compared to the same period in 2017 and weeks of supply was 3.9.
+Reported industry containerboard inventories at the end of the third quarter of 2018 were approximately 2.6 million tons, up 8.7% compared to the same period in 2017 and weeks of supply was 3.9.
 Reported containerboard export shipments were up 11.6% compared to the third quarter of 2017.
 Trade publications reported no price change on domestic linerboard and corrugating medium during the third quarter of 2018.